By: Kate Patulski

 Kate asked, “Could it be true that given the right focus, you could move your career forward?”

-Sophia continued to shake her head, followed by, “I really do believe I have a style many don’t have.”
+Sophia continued to nod her head, followed by, “I really do believe I have a style many don’t have.”

-Kate agreed with Sophia, telling her that she always requests her because she listens so intently and focuses on what the client wants while guiding them to what might plus their idea.
+Kate agreed with Sophia, telling her that she always requests her because she listens so intently and focuses on what the client wants while guiding them to what might enhance their vision.

 Sophia responded, “I guess I could consistently put my work on Instagram causing more people to see my work.”

 What Sophia was exposed to in her life is not who Sophia is or what she is capable of.
 If you’ve been stopped by beliefs that limit you or a fixed mindset has stopped you in achieving the growth you desire, seek out a certified coach that specializes in neuroscience-based methodologies.
-If we can help, please reach out to our team at firstname.lastname@example.org
+Reach out to our team today.